 The heating energy is supplied from district heating, and it is provided with a system with heat recovery from chiller & outdoor air heat pumps.
 The heat is distributed via radiators.
-There is a special cooling equipment for server.
-The chilled air is distributed in offices with mechanical ventilation with heat recovery (demand controlled ventilation system).
-The building is equipped with motorized external blinds and also the building has its own solar power.
+There is special cooling equipment for the server.
+The chilled air is distributed in offices with mechanical ventilation with heat recovery (demand-controlled ventilation system).
+The building is equipped with motorised external blinds, and also the building has its own solar power.

-In the presentation are also details about shading, ventilation system, building management system (BMS), and Green building certification.
-The building uses low temperature heating system and has two parallel air handling units with heat exchanger and rotary wheel.
+In the presentation are also details about shading, ventilation system, building a management system (BMS), and Green building certification.
+The building uses a low-temperature heating system and has two parallel air handling units with heat exchanger and rotary wheel.
 District heating is used when internal heat loads and the sun is not enough.
 Heating with radiators is sequentially controlled with supply air diffusers.
-Spill heat from cooling machine is used for hot water and radiators.
+Spill heat from the cooling machine is used for hot water and radiators.

 September 2013.
-Max talks about design, operation and results from monitoring of a Bengt Dahlgren building.
+Max Tillberg talks about design, operation and results from the monitoring of a Bengt Dahlgren building.